mysbupt/InstagramCrawler/README.md

 ## Introduction
 This repo includes two useful tools to crawl instagram posts by usernames or by hashtags.
-It uses selenium to open a browser and animate the human's action (e.g., click, scroll, and etc.), thus can crawl the Instagram without requiring the official API.
+It uses selenium to open a browser and simulate the human's action (e.g., click, scroll, and etc.), thus can crawl the Instagram without requiring the official API.

 ### Requirements
 python2.7